also HPC Cluster one MS HPC Pack and use

 Overview

-Traditionally, the HPC (High Performance Computing) field has been built with Linux.
-However, some HPC applications only support Windows, so a Windows-based cluster is needed.
-Microsoft HPC Pack is a Windows HPC cluster management tool provided to meet these requirements.
+Traditionally, the HPC(High Performance Computing, high-performance computing) field has been built on Linux.
+However, some HPC applications only support Windows, so a Windows-based cluster is sometimes required.
+Microsoft HPC Pack is a Windows HPC cluster management tool provided to meet this demand.

-This guide explains the procedure for building and operating an HPC Pack-based Windows HPC cluster on the Samsung Cloud Platform infrastructure.
-In Chapter 2, we will look at how to install HPC Pack.
-In Chapter 3, we will explain how to submit jobs.
-In Chapter 4, we will summarize and introduce future plans.
+This guide describes the procedures for building and operating a Windows HPC cluster with HPC Pack on the Samsung Cloud Platform infrastructure.
+Chapter 2 will cover how to install HPC Pack.
+Chapter 3 will explain how to submit jobs.
+Chapter 4 will provide a summary and introduce future plans.

 Overall Architecture and Terminology

-In this guide, we will create two subnets in one VPC.
-One subnet is a public subnet, and the other is a private subnet.
-The public subnet will have a Virtual Server that will be used as a login node for user access.
-This login node will have RDP Client or SSH Client for user access.
-The private subnet will have a head node, compute nodes, and workstation nodes (GPU).
+In this guide, we will create two subnets within a single VPC.
+One subnet will be a public subnet, and the other will be a private subnet.
+The public subnet will host a Virtual Server that serves as a login node accessible to users.
+Users can connect to this login node using an RDP client or an SSH client.
+The private subnet will contain the head node, compute nodes, and workstation nodes (GPU).

-The HPC Cluster consists of a head node, compute nodes, and workstation nodes.
-The head node is configured as a Virtual Server, and the compute nodes are configured as two Virtual Servers and one Bare Metal Server.
-Additionally, a workstation node for graphics work is configured as a GPU Server.
-This configuration may vary depending on the purpose of the HPC Cluster, and the number of servers and server specifications can be adjusted accordingly.
-We want to emphasize that a mixed HPC cluster configuration with Virtual Server, Bare Metal Server, and GPU Server is possible within the Samsung Cloud Platform.
+The HPC cluster consists of a head node, compute nodes, and a workstation node.
+The head node is configured as a Virtual Server, and the compute nodes are composed of two Virtual Servers and one Bare Metal Server.
+Additionally, the workstation node for graphics work is configured as a GPU Server.
+This configuration can vary depending on the purpose of the HPC cluster, and you can adjust the number of servers and specify server specifications to suit your environment.
+The reason for this setup is to emphasize that a mixed HPC cluster of Virtual Server, Bare Metal Server, and GPU Server is possible within the Samsung Cloud Platform.

-The list of servers required for this guide is as follows.
-Assuming that the basic features of the Samsung Cloud Platform are known, we will not cover the creation of VPC, Subnet, Security Group, Virtual Server, and Bare Metal Server.
+The list of servers required in this guide is shown in the table below.
+Assuming familiarity with the basic concepts of Samsung Cloud Platform, this guide will not cover VPC, Subnet, Security Group, Virtual Server creation, or Bare Metal Server creation features.

-One of the prerequisites for HPC Pack is the domain service, Active Directory.
+One of the prerequisites for HPC Pack is the domain service Active Directory.
 All nodes must belong to the same domain.
-Although the architecture diagram shows Active Directory installed on a Virtual Server, this guide will not cover the details of Active Directory, and it is assumed that all servers belong to the same domain.
+Although the architecture diagram shows Active Directory installed on a Virtual Server, this guide does not cover details of Active Directory; it only requires that all servers belong to a single domain.

 The version of HPC Pack used in this guide is 2019 Update 2.
 The download link for Update 2 is as follows.